 Experience & Education

-Tutor for Berklee College of Music Learning CenterJanuary 2011 to Present (over 7 years)
+Tutor for Berklee College of Music Learning CenterJanuary 2011 to Present (about 8 years)

 I teach weekly hour long sessions to students in need of assistance in their harmony, ear training, arranging and traditional harmony courses.